Improving farmed fish welfare

+We've also written what we believe are the world's first welfare standards for well boats.
 The standards are used by a significant proportion of the Scottish farmed salmon industry.

-We take every opportunity to engage with decision makers and to put forwards our views to encourage improvements for the welfare of farmed fish.
-For example, we are members of the European Animal Welfare Platform (EAWP), which identifies best practice and looks into areas in which more research is needed into fish welfare.
+We take every opportunity to engage with decision makers in the fish farming industry and to put forward our views to encourage better welfare for farmed fish.
+For example, we're members of the European Animal Welfare Platform (EAWP), which identifies best practice and looks into areas in which more research is needed into fish welfare.

 We're also members of the Marine Scotland technical working group, looking at providing minimum technical definitions and industry standards for certain aspects of the fish farming process.